httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 record for the original hostname, and the final name in the `next-hop-aliases` list would be the name that ultimately resolved to one or more addresses.

+The list of DNS names in `next-hop-aliases` use a comma (",") as a separator between names.
+DNS names normally just contain alphanumeric characters and hyphens ("-"), although they are allowed to contain any character {{?RFC1035, Section 3.1}}, including a comma.
+To prevent commas or other special characters in names leading to incorrect parsing, any URI Reserved Characters {{!RFC3986, Section 2.2}} as well as "%" that appear in names in this list MUST be percent-encoded as defined in {{!RFC3986, Section 2.1}}.

 For example, consider a proxy "proxy.example.net" that receives the following records when performing DNS resolution for the next hop "host.example.com":